 While authors are expected to accept invitations to review manuscripts there are situations where refusing to is acceptable.
 A situation like this would be where the reviewer is not qualified to judge the manuscript.
 In addition, when there is a conflict of interest or if they have reviewed the manuscript previously, the Reviewer should refuse.

-As there is a single-blind review process in place for Research and Knowledge, and Reviewers should refuse to review a manuscript where they have had contact with the author and provided advice previously.
+As there is a single-blind review process in place for Science Technology and Engineering Journal (STEJ), and Reviewers should refuse to review a manuscript where they have had contact with the author and provided advice previously.
 In addition, it is the reviewers’ responsibility to not do anything within the review process that might identify them to the authors.

 Conflict of Interest: